-The questionnaire and interviews contained questions not all respondents could answer due to lack of involvement in particular areas of the development.
-However, sufficient respondents had the knowledge to provide a range of answers within each section of the questionnaire which helped facilitate meaningful analysis.
-The answers given to some questions were open-ended and subjective, and dependent on the respondent's personal opinion and experiences.
-This may result in inconsistencies, but can also be seen as identifying important factors to those involved in the projects and raise issues not anticipated by the researcher.
+The questionnaire contained questions not all respondents could answer due to lack of involvement in those areas of the development.
+However, sufficient respondents had the knowledge to provide answers within each section of the questionnaire to facilitate meaningful analysis.

+The answers given to some questions were open ended and subjective, and dependent on the respondent's personal opinion and experience during their project.
+This may result in inconsistencies but can also be seen as identifying important issues to those involved in the projects.